-DFHack doesn't have any kind of system of code snapshots in place, so you will have to get code from the GitHub repository using Git.
-How to get Git is described under the instructions for each platform.
+DFHack doesn't have any kind of system of code snapshots in place, so you will have to get code from the github repository using git.
+How to get git is described under the instructions for each platform.

-To get the latest release code (master branch):
+To get the code: